Battle of West Suiyuan

 Second Sino-Japanese War.
 It was fought from January – February 1940, as part of the Chinese 1939 Winter Offensive.

+The Japanese had tanks, armoured cars, tear gas and air supremacy with fighter bombers while the Chinese warlord armies involved had no airforce or equivalent armour.

 Battle

 In 1937 the Chinese government picked up intelligence that the Japanese planned a puppet Hui Muslim country around Suiyuan and Ningxia, and had sent agents to the region.

 The Middlesboro Daily News ran an article by Owen Lattimore which reported on Japan's planned offensive into the Muslim region in 1938, which predicted that the Japanese would suffer a massive crushing defeat at the hands of the Muslims.